Managing SKUs

 You can modify a SKU's taxCode

-in either an upsert or an update SKU request.
+in either an or an SKU request.

 The following table lists the taxCode